HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-Most pages have at least one image over 100 KB, and the top 10% have at least one image that weighs almost 1 MB or more.
+Most pages have at least one image over 100 KB, and the top 10% of pages have at least one image that weighs almost 1 MB or more.

 #### Bits per pixel